 ...which is the point, really.
 The Pharisees were determined not to believe in Jesus because he threatened their privileged position.
-It doesn't matter if what he represented was both true and real - Power loves to find a way to hold on to power, as is sadly only too evident in the world at present.
+It doesn't matter that what he represented had been demonstrated time and again to be both true and real - Power loves to find a way to hold on to power, as is sadly only too evident in the world at present.

 But it reminds us why Jesus appears to 'repeat' miracles.
 We are slow learners!
 I certainly am - and we'll see tomorrow that the disciples were, too.
 It's the human condition.
-Ultimately, though, I'm so grateful that we worship a patient saviour.
-Today's miracle reassures me that Jesus is not just compassionate but wonderfully patient with us.
+Ultimately, though, I'm so grateful that we worship a patient Saviour.
+Today's miracle reassures me that Jesus is not just compassionate, but wonderfully patient with us.

-May that thought comfort our hearts today, and give us grace to pray with renewed hope in Jesus' transforming love and wisdom, both in our lives and those others we pray for.
+May that thought comfort our hearts today, and give us grace to pray with renewed hope in Jesus' transforming love and wisdom, both in our lives and in the lives of those we pray for.

-Day 29 - Mark 8:14-21 'Use your loaf'
+Day 48 - Mark 8:14-21 'Use your loaf'